xcarpentier/developers.scalingo.com/markdown/index.md

 * POST		Used for creating resources. (creation of a new app, or to create an environment variable)
 * PATCH		Update part of resources, as the value of an environment variable.
 * PUT		Update complete resources.
 * DELETE	Used for deleting items.
-Nullipotent operation (as GET)

 --- row ---